DoE Silver Qualifying Journey

-DoE Silver Qualifying Journey Armed with the knowledge and skills you gained from your Bronze award, Silver pushes your adventurous spirit further by encouraging discovery that deepens the connection to yourself, your teammates, and the great outdoors.
-The final stage in the Silver award, the qualifying journey is a three-day, two-night adventure in New Zealand.
-This expedition is your chance…
+DoE Silver Qualifying Journey Armed with the DofE knowledge and skills you gained from your Bronze Duke of Ed award, Silver pushes your adventurous spirit further by encouraging discovery that deepens the connection to yourself, your teammates, and the great outdoors.
+The final Duke of Edinburgh stage in the Silver award, the qualifying journey is a three-day, two-night adventure in…

 - Gear list